How Can I Contact the NIDCD Information Clearinghouse?

 Speech: normal structure and function of the speech tract; processes of speech production; disorders such as stuttering and neurogenic and developmental speech disorders resulting in dysfluency, dysarthria, and misarticulation; speech of persons who are hearing-impaired; dysphagia; and augmentative and alternative modes of communication.

-Language: normal processes of language development and production; language disorders such as specific language impairment and aphasia; and language of persons who are deaf.
+Language: normal processes of language development and production; language disorders such as developmental language disorder and aphasia; and language of persons who are deaf.